Review: Neato Robotic’s Botvac D7 is the Robot Vacuum I’ve Always Wanted - The Mac Observer

 Additionally, you don’t have to connect it to Wi-Fi, either.
 You won’t be able to use the app for advanced features, but there’s still a physical button on the robot vacuum to turn it on, reset it, and choose the cleaning mode.
 But as I noted above, even if hackers took control of it in a worse-case scenario, there are no cameras to spy on you anyway.

-Something else I liked was that the robot came fully assembled.
+Something else I liked was that the robot came fully assembled with two spare filters.
 All I had to do was set it up with Neato’s app and let it charge.
 The package also comes with a physical No-Go Line.
 It’s a flat, magnetic strip you can tape on the floor.
 Use it if there’s an area of your house that you don’t want the robot vacuum to enter.
 You can use the app to create multiple, virtual No-Go Lines as well.

 The App